RyEggGit/Networking-Labs/README.md

 *For which value of K does PIDLE reach zero soonest?
 Why is this the case?*

 ![Graph for Question 6](./plot6.png)
 P<sub>IDLE</sub> reaches zero the soonest when the queue is the largest.
 This is because buffer size is inversely proportional to P<sub>LOSS</sub>.
 As the queue fills up, smaller queues will drop packets more frequently.
-When there is a large gap between arrivals, smaller queues can quickly empty their buffers.
+Smaller queues can quickly empty their buffers when there is a large gap between arrivals.
 However, more enormous queues have more capacity and take longer to empty, resulting in less idle time.